Abel Law Firm Can Help You With Your Construction Injury Case

 What construction safety equipment is my employer supposed to provide me with?

 A construction site is an inherently dangerous work environment filled with large machinery and heavy equipment.
 Your employer is responsible for making your job as safe as they can, and one of the ways they can do this is by providing employees with safety equipment.
 At a minimum, your employer must provide you with a hard hat and safety goggles.
 If you are performing more dangerous and extreme tasks, your employer may be obligated to provide you with equipment such as gloves, hearing protection, a harness, a face shield, and more.
-If you were injured because of a lack of safety equipment, you may be eligible to receive compensation.
+If you were injured because of a lack of safety equipment, you might be eligible to receive compensation.

 Is the construction company responsible for my accident?

 Possibly.
 Liability can become very complicated when it comes to construction site accidents, so it is always best to consult with an experienced lawyer about your legal options and the best routes toward receiving compensation.
-Liability can fall onto a variety of people, including construction site owners, general contractors, subcontractors, prime contractors, architects, manufacturers, and more.
+Liability can fall onto various people, including construction site owners, general contractors, subcontractors, prime contractors, architects, manufacturers, and more.
 If your general contractor did not fulfill their duty to provide you with a reasonably safe work environment with the proper safety equipment and procedures, then they may be held responsible in court.

 What should I do if I’ve been injured while working on a construction site?